-When you’re betting on sport, excitement and incidents are key to an enjoyable experience, and water polo offers both in abundance.
-While it may not be your first choice for a bet, its growing popularity has seen an expansion in the markets offered.
+When you’re betting on sport, excitement and incidents is key to an enjoyable experience, and water polo offers both in abundance.
+While it may not be your first choice for a bet, its growing popularity has expanded the markets offered.
 The attraction is obvious – clearly defined events occurring in a sport with a simple aim for both sides involved.
 It can be fast and furious and usually high scoring, just what you want when you’re looking for action-packed gambling fun.

-Much like European football, there are a number of thriving domestic leagues and a Champions League for Europe’s elite men players.
-Italian side Pro Recco are the odds-on favourites, 4/6, to lift the Champions League title this season.
-They have a 100 per cent record in their group of eight wins from eight games.
+Much like European football, there are several thriving domestic leagues and a Champions League for Europe’s elite men players.
+Italian side Pro Recco is the odds-on favorites, 4/6, to lift the Champions League title this season.
+They have a 100 percent record in their group of eight wins from eight games.
 Joint second favourites at 6/1 are Budapest and Barceloneta.
 The top four from the two groups go into a knock-out competition to determine the eventual overall winners.

 There are many websites offering water polo betting picks and tips from professional punters and good experts.
 However, the strategy here is to be aware of a few important things:

 - 1) The key position is goalkeeper, so always research the quality of the team’s last line of defence.

 - 2) Also, when picking a single water polo game to bet on, see how the two teams match up and whether they effectively cancel each other out.

 - 3) Checking previous clashes can be very helpful when deciding what to bet on.

 A FINA World League clash in January between Greece and Spain in the women’s world league ended 7-4 to Spain.
 A relatively low scoring water polo match between two closely matched sides.
 In the reverse fixture six weeks before, Greece won 7-5, so the total score bet would have been a logical market to follow – known as over/under betting.

 How to bet on water polo?
 Popular bet types and Odds